pinguin999/my-jngl-starter/README.md

 }
 ```

 If you look close you can see, that the ball does not bounce at the border.
 Instead the ball flies out of the screen and bounces at its center.
 We can fix that by adding the radius of the ball to the collision check.
-But we don’t want to have magic numbers all over our code, so we can move the 20 to a constant values in the constants.hpp file.
+But we don't want to have magic numbers all over our code, so we can move the 20 to a constant values in the constants.hpp file.
 (In this step we also move the paddle_w and h into this file.)

 constants.hpp